 There are pros and cons to different planning approaches, but ultimately it’ll come down to what suits you, your circumstances and commitments, and what you feel most comfortable with.

 The main thing to ensure is you’re covered if things take an unexpected turn, and that regardless of your timetable (or lack thereof), that you have fun along the way.
 After all, that’s what holidays are all about!

 Meanwhile, if you’re still saving for your trip, check out the AMP Bett3r Account.
-It may make managing your money easier, as you can divide money into pay, save and spend sub-accounts.
+It may make managing your money easier, as you can divide money into pay, save and spend buckets.

 It's not just those aged 20 to 24 living at home - about 5% of people 40 and over are also sharing a roof with mum and dad.